library(tidyverse)RAdelaide 2024

 p = map_dbl(ft, \(x) x$p.value),

-On Nested Columnsestimate
+)lapply() On Nested Columnsestimatesnps %>%

 pivot_longer(starts_with("SNP"), names_to = "locus", values_to = "genotype") %>%